ebellm/pyraf-dbsp/README.txt

 		f to fit again
 		q twice to save solution

+		when reidentifying, bad RMS may often be fixed just by hitting l then q

 	change wavelength coordinate assignments?
 		sets wavelength range & binning
 			sensible defaults: 5500-10000, 1.525 red (new)
+							   5500-7800, 2.46 red (old)
 							   3800-5700, 1.07 blue

 	standards: